Date(s) - 08/03/2022

-To mark International Women’s Day, Black Voices will celebrate the life, music, faith, and love of Nina Simone at Warwick Arts Centre on International Women’s Day 2022.
+To mark International Women’s Day on 8 March, Black Voices will celebrate the life, music, faith, and love of Nina Simone at Warwick Arts Centre on International Women’s Day, 8 March 2022.

 Based in Birmingham, Black Voices have performed in every continent before royalty and presidents, sharing the stage with Nina Simone, Ray Charles, Hugh Masekela, Wynton Marsalis and Miriam Makeba among others.

 About this performance, Shereece Storrod of Black Voices said